Board of Directors

 Rwanda Board of Directors

-Dr. Lucien Nzayirata, Vice-President
+Dr. Lucien Nzayirata

 Dr. Niyonzima Jean Damascene